zackmdavis/Category_War/comment_on_towards_a_formal.md

-## Comment on "Toward a Formal Analysis of Deceptive Signaling"
+## "If Everyone Knows We're Lying, Is a Lie Really a Lie?": Comment on "Toward a Formal Analysis of Deceptive Signaling" and "Propositional Content in Signals"

-[In this 2017 paper](http://philsci-archive.pitt.edu/13337/) (eventually [published in a 2019 volume of _Synthese_](https://link.springer.com/article/10.1007/s11229-017-1536-3)), Don Fallis and Peter J. Lewis grapple with potential flaws in previous work on how to formalize the concept of _deception_!
+[In a 2017 paper](http://philsci-archive.pitt.edu/13337/) (eventually [published in a 2019 volume of _Synthese_](https://link.springer.com/article/10.1007/s11229-017-1536-3)), Don Fallis and Peter J. Lewis grapple with potential flaws in previous work on how to formalize the concept of _deception_!
 The traditional account of deception is about _intentionally_ causing someone to have a _false belief_.
 If you don't end up with a false belief, then you clearly have not been deceived, but if no one _intended_ you to have that false belief—maybe someone who uttered a false thing to you just genuinely misspoke—then we don't want to say that that person has deceived you.
 But this definition has a few problems.

 First, this "intentionally" business seems too anthropocentric if we want a concept of _deception_ that can cover what's going on with [mimickry, camoflage, "playing dead", fake alarm calls, _&c._ in nonhuman animals](https://en.wikipedia.org/wiki/Deception_in_animals), which don't necessarily have enough cognition involved for "intentionally" to apply.
 (And, I feel compelled to add, deception practiced by future artificial intelligences may have an alien shape to it that may go beyond merely human notions of "intent".)